quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 :p How can you use partial-skeleton blending to create a character who waves while walking or running?
 ??x
 You would define three full-body animations: Walk, Run, and Stand.
 Additionally, a waving animation (Wave) is created.
-A blend mask is defined with \( b_j = 1 \) for the right arm joints and \( b_j = 0 \) elsewhere.
+A blend mask is defined with $b_j = 1 $ for the right arm joints and$b_j = 0$ elsewhere.
 When blending Walk or Run with Wave using this blend mask, it results in the character appearing to wave while walking or running. x??

 ---